JWidder/TracesAddon/Dokumentation/ProductRequirements.md

 [$Prod 2]

 The integration of office docuemnts is possible.
+Convert the documents befor integration to HTML.
-The documents are converted to HTML and the link to th office docuemnt is replaced by a link to the HTML-File.
+Links to office docuemnts are replaces by links to the generated HTML-Files.

 [$Prod 3]
-The doxygen generated documentation remains fully usable without post processing.
+The doxygen generated documentation remains fully usable.